Rich-Harris/list-npm-paths/README.md

 Right now, list-bower-paths only has a synchronous mode.
 I don't really see a need for an async mode, but would happily take a pull request if you feel strongly about it.

+## Caveats

+This doesn't make CommonJS modules magically work with RequireJS - your dependencies must still export themselves as AMD (or UMD) modules.
+(That may sound odd, but it's not - npm is just a registry, it's agnostic about module formats.
+In other words, `npm != node`.)
+If you want to use CommonJS modules, you're probably better off using Browserify.

+If your dependencies have external dependencies of their own, list-npm-paths won't (currently) do anything to find them.
+If your project depends on `foo@1.0.0` and `bar@1.0.0`, but `bar@1.0.0` depends on `foo@2.0.0`, you're basically out of luck.
+This is a limitation of AMD.
+If your project is as complex as that, again, you're probably better off with Browserify.
+This module exists purely for the benefit of people (like me) who have to (for whatever reason) use RequireJS, but want to use npm for package management.

 ## License

 MIT.